liubiyongge/ssssds.github.io/index.md

 - Our paper "Improving the energy efficency of STT-MRAM based approximate cache" is accepted by [DATE 2021](https://www.date-conference.com/).
 Congratulations to [Wei Zhao](https://thiszw.top).
 - Our paper "MorLog: Morphable Hardware Logging for Atomic Persistence in Non-Volatile Main Memory" is accepted by [ISCA 2020](https://iscaconf.org/isca2020/).
 Congratulations to Xueliang Wei.

+**We are looking for motivated Undergraduates and Master students to join the team, please feel free to contact me.
+(Email: tongwei@hust.edu.cn)**